therealcybersecpro/get-started-with-ai-chat/README.md

 ### Deployment Options

-Pick from the options below to see step-by-step instructions for: GitHub Codespaces, VS Code Dev Containers, and Local Environments.
+Pick from the options below to see step-by-step instructions for: GitHub Codespaces, VS Code Dev Containers, and Local Environment.
+If you encounter an issue with any of the following options, try a different one.

 <details>
   <summary><b>GitHub Codespaces</b></summary>